lmshaffe/fl-voters/README.md

 ### Running the app
 #### Prerequisites
-You must have `node` and `npm` already installed globally on your machine.
+You must have `node v7.6` and up and `npm` already installed globally on your machine.
 This project is preferrably used with `yarn` to install packages and manage dependencies.
 If you do not have yarn just do a `npm install -g yarn`.

 #### Start
 Just do an `npm start`